Shirley Nathan-Pulliam

 Shirley Nathan-Pulliam (born May 20, 1939) is a former American politician from Maryland and a member of the Democratic Party.
-Nathan-Pulliam resigned in 2019 due to poor health.
+She was the first African-Caribbean woman to be elected to the Maryland General Assembly.
+Pulliam resigned in 2019 due to poor health.

 Background

 Nathan-Pulliam was born in Trelawny, Jamaica on May 20, 1939.
+She attended Park Hospital School of Nursing in Yorkshire, England.
+While studying there she met her husband, a member of the United States Army, they married and moved to Baltimore, Maryland, in 1960.

-She studied nursing at a number of schools before receiving her bachelor's degree in nursing from the University of Maryland at Baltimore in 1980 and a master's degree in administrative science from the Johns Hopkins University in 1984.
+She earned her bachelor's degree in nursing from the University of Maryland at Baltimore in 1980 and a master's degree in administrative science from the Johns Hopkins University in 1984.
 In addition to owning her own business, she has been a faculty associate in nursing for Johns Hopkins.
 Before being elected in 1994, Nathan-Pulliam was active with Democratic Party organizations at the state and national level, as well as with Planned Parenthood of Maryland and various professional nursing organizations.
 Nathan-Pulliam has received a number of awards for her advocacy on health care.

 In the Legislature

-Senator Nathan-Pulliam is currently serving in her first term in the Maryland State Senate, representing Maryland's 44th Legislative District located in parts of Baltimore County and Baltimore City.
-Nathan-Pulliam is a member of the Education Health and Environmental Affairs Committee.
-She previously served 20 years in the Maryland House of Delegates, serving as a Deputy Majority Whip and as a member of the Health and Government Operations Committee.
-She remains an active member of both the Legislative Black Caucus of Maryland and of Women Legislators of Maryland.
+Nathan-Pulliam represented Maryland's 44th Legislative District—located in parts of Baltimore County and Baltimore City—while in the Maryland General Assembly.
+She was a member of the Education Health and Environmental Affairs Committee.
+While in the Maryland House of Delegates, Nathan-Pulliam served as a deputy majority whip and as a member of the Health and Government Operations Committee.
+She was also a member of both the Legislative Black Caucus of Maryland and of Women Legislators of Maryland.